Nella Larsen: Later life

 Larsen returned to New York in 1937, when her divorce had been completed.
 She was given a generous alimony in the divorce, which gave her the financial security she needed until Imes's death in 1941.
 Struggling with depression, Larsen stopped writing.
 After her ex-husband's death, Larsen returned to nursing and became an administrator.
 She disappeared from literary circles.
 She lived on the Lower East Side and did not venture to Harlem.

 Many of her old acquaintances speculated that she, like some of the characters in her fiction, had crossed the color line to "pass" into the white community.
-Biographer George Hutchinson has demonstrated in his 2006 work that she remained in New York, working as a nurse.
+George B. Hutchinson has demonstrated that she remained in New York, working as a nurse.

-Some literary scholars have engaged in speculation and interpretation of Larsen's decision to return to nursing, viewing her decision to take time off from writing as "an act of self-burial, or a 'retreat' motivated by a lack of courage and dedication."
-What they overlooked is that during that time period, it was difficult for a woman of color to find a stable job that would also provide financial stability.
+While some scholars have interpreted Larsen's return to nursing as an "act of self-burial" or a "retreat" motivated by a lack of courage, this perspective disregards the historical reality that stable, financially secure employment was difficult for a woman of color to find during that period.
 For Larsen, nursing was a "labor market that welcomed an African American as a domestic servant".
 Nursing had been something that came naturally to Larsen as it was "one respectable option for support during the process of learning about the work."
 During her work as a nurse, Larsen was noticed by Adah Thoms, an African-American nurse who co-founded the National Association of Colored Graduate Nurses.
 Thoms had seen potential in Larsen's nursing career and helped strengthen Larsen's skills.
 When Larsen graduated in 1915, it was Adah Thoms who had made arrangements for Larsen to work at Tuskegee Institute's hospital.

 Larsen draws from her medical background in Passing to create the character of Brian, a doctor and husband of the main character.
 Larsen describes Brian as being ambivalent about his work in the medical field.
 Brian's character may also be partially modeled on Larsen's husband Elmer Imes, a physicist.
 After Imes divorced Larsen, he was closely associated with Ethel Gilbert, Fisk Director of public relations and manager of the Fisk Jubilee Singers, although it is unclear if the two married.